Skip to main content

 Who Is on the House Title?

-In community property states like California, for example, any property bought during the marriage is considered jointly owned regardless of the name on the title.
+In community property states like California, for example, any property bought during the marriage is jointly owned regardless of the name on the title.
 Similarly, in equitable distribution states, a spouse's contribution to the mortgage during a marriage could give them an interest, as could any work they did on the home.

-Are Both Your Names on the Title to the House?
+Are Both Your Names on the Title?

-If both of you are okay selling the house, then it is divided according to property division state laws.
-This is usually 50/50 of the house's selling price (or 50/50 of the debt) if you live in a community property state.
 If you live in a common law or equitable distribution state, a judge will review a number of factors to determine what is fair, including what each spouse contributed (home improvements, etc.).

 Staying in Your House During Divorce